-For Lot 9000, Scheme Amendment No. 10 recently changed the zoning to 'Development' zone.
-A 'Development' zone is more appropriate to facilitate development in accordance with an approved local structure plan.
-This would be similar to the land on the eastern side of Chapman Road contained within the Glenfield Structure Plan which is zoned 'Development'.
+The 'Development' zone is considered an appropriate zoning to facilitate development in accordance with an approved local structure plan.
+This would be similar for the land on the eastern side of Chapman Road contained within the Glenfield Structure Plan which is zoned 'Development'.
 Structure planning is required prior to any subdivision and/or development occurring within the Precinct under a 'Development' zone.